Amir-Mehrpanah/On-the-Complexity-Faithfulness-Trade-off-of-Gradient-Based-Explanations-ICCV25/README.md

 Finally, we validate our theoretical findings across different design choices, datasets, and ablations.

 ---
-this code base is somewhat improved compared to the ECCV24 paper.
+this codebase is somewhat improved compared to the ECCV24 paper, and I'm working on a new codebase which is going to be public when the next paper is out.